 Cantor Anna Berman received her undergraduate training in voice at the University of Maryland – College Park in 1986.
 During her hiatus between undergraduate school and cantorial school, Cantor Berman was a member of the Zemer Chai Choir of Greater Washington, which inevitably led her to the field of the Cantorate.

 Cantor Berman adds a great deal to our community as both a musical resource and as a member of the clergy.
 She officially became Cantor Emerita after 28 years on July 1, 2021

-Director of Congregational Learning
+Director of Congregational Education